Dear Prospective Graduate Student,

-I am an observational astronomer and I study the link between the luminous and dark matter content in galaxies.
-I'm interested in unraveling some of the mysteries of galaxy formation and evolution.
+I am an observational astronomer and I study the link between the luminous and dark matter content in galaxies and larger structures.
+In my group we're working to unravel some of the mysteries of galaxy formation and evolution.

-In addition to lensing work I am also generally interested in observational galaxy evolution studies.
+In addition to lensing work we are also generally interested in observational galaxy evolution studies.
 I'm a member of several survey projects that collect large statistical samples of galaxies to large distances (when the universe was ~half its current age), using wide-field optical and near-infrared data from the ground and from space observatories like the Hubble Space Telescope.
-I'm actively looking for enthusiastic students interested in observational cosmology and galaxy evolution
+I'm actively looking for enthusiastic students interested in observational cosmology and galaxy evolution.

 Please contact me at if you think this is a research area you might be interested in!